 This site is a repository for theater and opera reviews of Vic Cordell.
 That is me in the photo, with my wife Karin, who proofs and edits my material.
 I’ve been a life-long theater lover.
 I had two careers, first as an international banker, which included living nine years in the U.K., Hong Kong, Singapore, Indonesia, and Australia.
 For my second career, I earned a Ph.D. in marketing and became a professor.

 During my time as in academe, I did have extensive writing experience from publishing research papers and monographs and from being an academic journal editor and reviewer.
-To date, (March 2021), I have reviewed over 300 live performances in the last several years but had an absence of a year with the onset of the pandemic.
-Presently, (March 2021) more opportunities are appearing, and I have returned to the fray.
-My primary outlet for the Bay Area market had been the events and reviews consolidator http://www.forallevents.com, but it has paused during the pandemic.
-As a result, I have revived this site.
-I have also republished on the multi-arts, multi-market site, http://www.berkshirefinearts.com, which has remained active, and I continue to post there.
+To date, (March 2022), I have reviewed over 400 live performances in the last several years despite the involuntary sabbatical as a result of the pandemic.
+After contributing to several other Bay Area reviewing sites, my primary outlet became the events and reviews consolidator http://www.forallevents.com.
+That site crashed and went dark for 18 months.
+As a result, I have revived this site, but I also publish on For All Events again.
+In addition, I republish on the multi-arts, multi-market site, http://www.berkshirefinearts.com, which has remained active throughout.

 My philosophy of criticism begins with the notion that nothing reaches the regional stage without great contributions of time and effort by people who in many cases have day jobs and are engaged in theater by the love of live performance.
 I try to respect the people who make these sacrifices.
 My first criticism of critics is that they are sometimes cruel, and I avoid slamming creative people with pejorative language.
 Another complaint is that critics can be single (and simple) minded, in arrogantly believing that their (sometimes preconceived) concept of how a show element should be executed is the only way, without accepting that other realizations have merit.
 I try to keep an open mind to different interpretation.
 Finally, it is a miracle that anything gets to the stage given the paltry resources most companies have to work with, so it is important to keep that perspective in mind and not hold producing companies to unrealistic standards.
 All of this is not to say that we shouldn’t criticize, but we should be mindful of civility and realities.